MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0007.md

 ## How to fix this diagnostic?

-In the app.json file of the app you have to specify one of the supported runtime versions from [Choosing Runtime Version in AL](../devenv-choosing-runtime.md)
+In the app.json file of the app you must specify one of the supported runtime versions from [Choosing Runtime Version in AL](../devenv-choosing-runtime.md).

 ## See Also